-- has not turned age eighteen (18), or - is age eighteen (18) or older but not turned age twenty-five (25), and - (i) is attending an accredited school (or nonaccredited school if its credits are acceptable by an accredited school), - (ii) is certified by your child's school to be carrying a full-time day student's course load, and - (iii) is not employed full-time, and - is unmarried
+- has not turned age eighteen (18), or - is age eighteen (18) or older but not turned age twenty-five (25), and - o is attending an accredited school (or nonaccredited school if its credits are acceptable by an accredited school), - o is certified by your child's school to be carrying a full-time day student's course load, and - o is not employed full-time, and - is unmarried

-If your child is in high school, or trade or vocational school, he or she will be considered to be full-time if enrolled at least 20 hours per week, in a course of study that requires at least 13 weeks, and the school considers him or her to be a full-time student under its standards.
+If your child is in high school, or trade or vocational school, he or she will be considered to be full-time if enrolled at least twenty (20) hours per week, in a course of study that requires at least thirteen (13) weeks, and the school considers him or her to be a full-time student under its standards.

-Your child who has disabilities may be entitled to benefits as a handicapped child even if he or she is older than age 18 or 25 and in school as required by the Plan.
-For your child to be considered a handicapped child, he or she must be 18 or older, unmarried, not in the care of a governmental institution, and so severely disabled by medically determinable impairments that he or she cannot engage in any substantial, gainful activity.
+For your child to be considered a handicapped child, he or she must be eighteen (18) or older, unmarried, not in the care of a governmental institution, and so severely disabled by medically determinable impairments that he or she cannot engage in any substantial, gainful activity.
 You also must be able to demonstrate that the child was handicapped on the last day he or she qualified as a Child (under the above definition).